guywaldman/azure-sdk-keyvault/README.md

 [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) is a service in Microsoft Azure for securely storing and accessing secrets, credentials and certificates in the cloud.
 This crate exposes Rust bindings for the Azure Key Vault [REST API](https://docs.microsoft.com/en-us/rest/api/keyvault/).

-> This project is a standalone contribution to [MindFlavor/AzureSDKForRust](https://github.com/MindFlavor/AzureSDKForRust) and is also a learning project for Rust 🦀
+This was started as a standalone contribution to [MindFlavor/AzureSDKForRust](https://github.com/MindFlavor/AzureSDKForRust), which has many other useful Azure REST API bindings for Rust.

+## Important Disclaimer

+I am a Microsoft employee, but this is not an official Microsoft product nor an endorsed product.
+Purely a project for fun and for learning Rust.

 ## Example Usage